 An incorporated association has a legal identity that is separate from that of its members.
 This means that the association can enter into agreements and contracts, sue or be sued, raise and borrow money, and buy property – all in the association’s name.

 Liability of members

 Flowing from the legal status of the incorporated association is an important feature: that the association’s members are protected against personal responsibility for any debts or liabilities incurred by the association.
 Their liability is limited to money due under the associations’ rules.

 Naming and identifying an association

-An association must not have, in CAV’s opinion, an undesirable name.
+An association must not have – in the opinion of Consumer Affairs Victoria (CAV) – an undesirable name.
 While ‘undesirable’ is not defined in the Associations Act, common sense dictates against obviously offensive names.

 The association’s name must not be identical or similar to the name of a company registered with ASIC.
 The association’s name must not be the same as the name of another incorporated association.
 Once an association is incorporated, it must add the word ‘Incorporated’ or ‘Inc.’ to its name.

 An association’s name and registered number must appear on all business documents including letterheads, notices, advertisements and publications.

 An association can change its name by passing a special resolution and then seeking CAV’s approval.
 The Australian Charities and Not-for-profits Commission (ACNC) must also be updated if the association is a registered charity.
 The change of name does not change the legal identity of the association, nor does it alter its legal rights and obligations.
 An incorporated association must have a registered address where official documents, communications and notices can be sent or left (the address cannot be a PO Box).